EXMOOR COTTAGE HOLIDAYS

 We offer a beautiful place to stay for your winter break or short stay.
 There is a bird-feeder outside each cottage (filled regularly) and delightful grounds, with a lovely walk around Humphrey's Hill and good views over Exmoor.
 There is a wild-flower meadow (ideal for exercising dogs) and plenty of wildlife (if you are very lucky you might see a Red deer, or its footprints in the snow!).
 In poor weather you can snuggle up in front of a real log fire, watch Freeview TV (nearly 100 channels), surf the internet with free WiFi, or enjoy the many books or board games in your cottage.

-We visit most days to help with any enquiries.
+We live next door to the cottages, and are usually available to help with any enquiries.
 We know Exmoor and North Devon well and can point out the best winter walks on an OS map (which you may borrow).
 We can show you how to light your fire and keep it going, recommend local services and attractions (e.g. local spa, taxi, guided tours, pretty towns and villages, good restaurants, Christmas markets, etc.) and usually have some special deals arranged just for our guests.
 We also offer (charged extra) towel hire, more logs and kindling, service wash and dry, and cottage cleaning so that you can get the most from your winter holidays.

 The friendly village shop is just a few minutes walk away from the cottages, and sells general groceries, snacks, excellent cakes, home made soup, guides and maps.
 Next to the shop is the unusually named Black Venus, a traditional inn with award winning home made food, real ales and fine wines.